 Claresholm & District Museum and Visitor Information Centre

 The Claresholm & District Museum is one of the best community museums in southern Alberta.
-For a town the size of Claresholm, the collection is remarkable.
+For a town the size of Claresholm, the collection and quality of exhibits and displays are remarkable.

 The Claresholm & District Museum comprises a 1912 CPR train station, which is a provincially designated historic resource, an 8,000 square foot Exhibit Hall, Claresholm’s first school from 1903, a 1920s log cabin, and a CPR caboose.
 Established in 1969, the museum has long been committed to preserving and exhibiting the history of the community.

-The historic sandstone railway station, that was originally part of Calgary’s 9th Avenue C.P.R. depot in 1886, was rebuilt in Claresholm in 1912.
-The CPR depot is home to the Visitor Information Centre, the original station master’s office, other exhibits, and also a free Internet kiosk.
-The Exhibit Hall, constructed in 2008, interprets the history of Claresholm through tableaux from Blackfoot culture to military history.
-There are several transportation artifacts on display including a rare local school bus (believed to be Canada's oldest motorized school bus) and two of Claresholm’s fire engines.
+The historic sandstone railway station, which was originally part of Calgary’s 9th Avenue C.P.R. depot in 1886, was rebuilt in 1912.
+The CPR depot is home to the Visitor Information Centre and gift shop, the original Station Master’s office, other exhibits such as the Louise McKinney and Pink Tea Exhibit, and a free old fashioned photo booth complete with historic costumes.
+The Exhibit Hall, constructed in 2008, interprets the history of Claresholm through tableaux from Blackfoot culture to military history, including the RCAF and NATO training schools.
+There are several transportation artifacts on display including a rare local school bus (believed to be Canada's oldest motorized school bus), cars, and one of Claresholm’s fire engines.
 Researchers may access the archival holdings by appointment (phone 403.625.1742).

-The Visitor Information Centre located in the CPR Depot and the Museum Exhibit Hall is open from May through October, from 9:00 am to 5:00 pm daily (until Labour Day) The Museum is also open by appointment (to researchers, school or tour groups) by phoning the Museum at 403.625.1742 or 403.625.3131 or by e-mail.
+The Visitor Information Centre located in the CPR Depot and the Museum Exhibit Hall is open from May through September, from 9:00 am to 5:00 pm daily.
+The Museum is also open by appointment (to researchers, school or tour groups) by phoning the Museum at 403.625.1742 or 403.625.3131 or by e-mail.